YuLiumt/ZettelKasten/Notebook/Thorns.md

 ## Thorns

-A thorn is the basic working module within [[Einstein Toolkit]].
-All user supplied code goes into thorns, which are, by and large, independent of each other.
+The thorns are the basic modules of [[Cactus]].
+They are largely independent of each other and communicate via calls to the [[Flesh]] API.
+Thorns are collected into logical groupings called arrangements.

 ## Modules